 Proposed update to solid waste rates for fiscal years 2027-2031

 City Council sets rates for the solid waste collection services provided by Recology San Mateo County.
 The City has initiated a rate study that will propose solid waste rates effective July 1, 2026, with annual adjustments effective on or after each July 1 through July 1, 2030.
-Solid waste rates are considered property-related fees and are subject to the Proposition 218 process, which requires notification to property owners of any proposed rate increases as directed by City Council.
-Per Proposition 218 requirements, notices must include information on the proposed fees, date of the public hearing and details on how property owners can submit a written protest.
-A public hearing is scheduled for May 12.
+Solid waste rates are considered property-related fees and are subject to the Proposition 218 process, which requires notification to property owners and customers of any proposed rate increases as directed by City Council.
+Per Proposition 218 requirements, notices must include information on the proposed fees, date of the public hearing and details on how property owners and customers can submit a written protest.

 City Council meeting